ShaunakChorge/ASTRA_telegram_bot/README.md

 - **Requests**: For making HTTP requests to fetch horoscope data from an external API.
 - **Datetime**: To handle date and time operations effectively.

+## ⚠️ Important Warning
+This bot is set up to run locally on your machine.
+It will only operate live on Telegram while it is running in the background locally.
+Ensure that the bot remains active for users to interact with it.

 ## 📦 Installation
 1. Clone the repository:
    ```bash